MEET TONY aka SUPERMAN

 Tony is an adorable little boy born in 2008 along with his equally adorable twin brother.
 He was one of the first children diagnosed in the world with an ADNP mutation in June 2014, just a few months after the ADNP syndrome was discovered, but that was after six long years of searching for answers.

-Fast forward to today, Tony has had all of his surgeries, most were 100% successful but his last open heart surgery he did suffer from minor strokes.
-He recently started to have very mild seizures and is followed by a team of doctors, medical specialists and developmental therapists.
+Fast forward to today, Tony has had all of his surgeries, most were 100% successful but his last open heart surgery it is suspected that he did suffer from minor strokes from being on bypass for such a prolonged period of time.
+He has recently started to have infrequent seizures and is followed by a team of doctors, medical specialists and developmental therapists.
 He is essentially non-verbal and has severe cognitive delays, developmental delays and CVI.
 He also rarely sleeps through the night.
 I joke and say that I have the worlds oldest newborn because he wakes every few hours.
 He is still in diapers and can't be left alone, much like a small child.
 For us, our biggest challenge now is Autism and Prader Willi like symptoms of Hyperphagia.
 Tony is low functioning which makes his daily life very difficult.
 He still loves to interact with adults and is very affectionate and loving.
 As he has become older he has developed a lot of difficult behaviors that we think are due to frustration, but since he can't communicate, most of the time we are clueless.
 He has great respective skills and a very funny sense of humor.
 Tony has the worlds BEST laugh!
 He is obsessed with watching Mickey Mouse Clubhouse and he LOVES sensory input, so some of his favorite things are playing in water, listening to music, playing on his iPad and movement activities like swinging and jumping.
 He is a beautiful, loving little boy who I believe has extreme potential.

 Additional information on above publication: